titomncl/Odin/docs/source/usage.md

 ## First use

-Before creating your first project, Odin need some information:
+Before creating your first project, Odin needs some information:
- - Path directory containing your projects
+ - A path to the directory that will contain your projects
- - (Optional) Directory containing your scripts
+ - (Optional) A directory that contain the scripts for the DCCs

 When running Odin for the first time, a pop-up will ask you to specify a project path.